logicalclocks/logicalclocks.github.io/docs/concepts/mlops/registry.md

 <img src="../../../assets/images/concepts/mlops/model-registry.svg">

 The model registry centralizes model management, enabling models to be securely accessed and governed.
-Models are more than just the model itself - the registry also stores sample data for testsing, configuration information, provenance information, environment variables, links to the code used to generate the model, the model version, and tags/descriptions).
+Models are more than just the model itself - the registry also stores sample data for testing, configuration information, provenance information, environment variables, links to the code used to generate the model, the model version, and tags/descriptions).
 When you save a model, you can also save model metrics with the model, enabling users to understand, for example, performance of the model on test (or unseen) data.

 ## Model Package
 A ML model consists of a number of different components in a model package: